 If you want to upgrade your home theatre to say a 4k capable system, you may have a problem with the subwoofer/receiver connection.

-This is because many modern receivers don’t have connections for subwoofers that use speaker wires and connect to spring clip or binding post type terminals but for those that use a jack.
+This is because many modern receivers don’t have connections for subwoofers that use speaker wires and connect to spring clips or binding post-type terminals but for those that use a jack.

 Get A Powered Subwoofer

 A powered subwoofer is a subwoofer with built-in amplification that you plug into an actual power outlet.

 The easiest way to go about addressing this problem of a subwoofer with speaker wires is to get a powered subwoofer instead.